 10. Cadence CR7B Baitcasting Rods – Best Baitcasting Rod Under 100

 If you are on a hunt for a good rod at a reasonable price, you have hit a jackpot.
-The Cadence CR7B series would provide near to premium experience but in a price that does not break the bank.
+The Cadence CR7B series would provide a near-premium experience but at a price that does not break the bank.
 Be it the built quality, material, or the actual performance, it checks all the right boxes.

 Three options available in this lineup are the medium-heavy, medium=moderate, and heavy fast.
 These options are not as many as some of the other lineups provide but would still cover most techniques.
 Plus, while you are bass fishing the ideal length of the rod is around 7 feet which is what these rods offer.

 If we talk about the construction quality, it uses 40-on graphite blanks with a carbon wrapped veil for additional protection.
 The 40-ton graphite lands somewhere in the middle when we compare it with the other grades of graphite.
 Therefore, it provides a perfect blend of power, light-weightiness, and strength.
 Moreover, the ability to graphite to transmit vibrations efficiently is also a plus point.